Rigid models for 2-gerbes I: Chern-Simons geometry: Introduction

 The purpose of this paper is to introduce new methods for studying the geometry and topology of bundle 2-gerbes.
-These methods are amenable to performing concrete global and local calculations, and thus more widely applicable to problems in differential geometry and mathematical physics.
-We introduce the concept of a \emph{rigid} bundle 2-gerbe, which simplifies significantly the data involved, and we explain the differential geometry of these objects, as well as their trivialisations, together with \emph{their} geometry.
+These methods are amenable to performing concrete global and local calculations, and thus widely applicable to problems in differential geometry and mathematical physics.
+Our definition of \emph{rigid} bundle 2-gerbes simplifies significantly the data involved, and we explain the differential geometry of these objects, as well as their trivialisations, together with \emph{their} geometry.
 It is this latter construction that encodes geometric string structures.
-Much as bundle gerbes are a kind of categorification of abelian principal bundles, trivialisations of a Chern--Simons 2-gerbe correspond to categorified non-abelian bundles; while not \emph{non-abelian gerbes}\footnote{Non-abelian gerbes are a special case, but they seem to be rare in applications in differential geometry.}, they are nevertheless \emph{non-abelian principal 2-bundles} \cite{Bartels}, but see also, e.g. \cite{Nikolaus-Waldorf_13}.
-Therefore, methods for understanding the geometry of trivialisation of Chern--Simons 2-gerbes and for being able to perform related computations will also carry over to the geometry of principal 2-bundles, which at present has many proposed formalisms; Breen--Messing \cite{B_M}, Aschieri--Cantini--Jur\v{c}o \cite{ACJ}, Baez--Schreiber \cite{BS04}, Schreiber--Waldorf \cite{Schreiber-Waldorf_13}, Waldorf \cite{Waldorf_18}, Saemann and collaborators \cite{Kim-Saemann_20,RSW_22}, etc. With concrete examples to hand, will be able to give empirical answers to questions like: Is the `fake flatness' condition of \cite{BS04} something that arises in practice?
+Much as bundle gerbes are a kind of categorification of abelian principal bundles, trivialisations of a Chern--Simons 2-gerbe correspond to categorified non-abelian bundles, that is \emph{non-abelian principal 2-bundles} \cite{Bartels} (see also \cite{Nikolaus-Waldorf_13}).
+Therefore, methods for understanding the geometry of trivialisation of Chern--Simons 2-gerbes and for being able to perform related computations will also carry over to the geometry of principal 2-bundles, which at present has many proposed formalisms: \cite{B_M}, \cite{ACJ}, \cite{BS04}, \cite{Schreiber-Waldorf_13}, \cite{Waldorf_18}, \cite{Kim-Saemann_20,RSW_22}, etc. With concrete examples to hand, we will be able to give empirical answers to questions like: Is the ``fake flatness'' condition of \cite{BS04} something that arises in practice?
 Or can we get natural non-fake-flat examples?
 Can we clarify the role of the ``adjustment'' of \cite{Kim-Saemann_20}, which has been seen in at least one example, namely in \cite{RSW_22}?
-In the best case scenario, the definition should be driven by a natural class of examples, as was the case for bundle gerbe connections/curvings from \cite{Mur}, which give rise to the topological terms from the WZW action, noted above.
+In the best case scenario, definitions should be driven by a natural class of examples; this was the case for bundle gerbe connections/curvings from \cite{Mur}, defined so as to make the topological term in the Wess--Zumino--Witten action to be the ``holonomy'' of some kind of geometric object, as considered in \cite{Carey-Murray_86} (Murray, personal communication).